Projection - A Common Trait of Narcissists

 Narcissists, in particular, are known for projecting their own flaws onto others.
 They may accuse others of being selfish or egotistical, while ignoring their own behavior.
 Narcissists are often highly sensitive to criticism and may become defensive when confronted with their faults.
 Projection allows them to avoid accepting responsibility for their actions and maintain their self-image as superior individuals.

 Similarly, individuals with borderline personality disorder may project their emotional instability onto others.
 They may accuse others of being manipulative or emotionally unstable, while ignoring their own behavior.
 Borderline individuals often struggle with intense emotions and may feel that others are responsible for their emotional distress.
-Projection allows them to avoid taking responsibility for their emotions and maintain a sense of control.
+Projection may help them externalize their emotions and maintain a sense of control as an outside observer.

 Read Next: Taking a Narcissist to Couples Counseling